MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

       and **5432** and select the target group you created in the previous step.

-1. In the security group of your RDS instance, [allow traffic from the the network load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-register-targets.html).
+1. In the security group of your RDS instance, [allow traffic from the network load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-register-targets.html).

     If [client IP preservation](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#client-ip-preservation)
     is disabled, the easiest approach is to add an inbound rule with the VPC